moia-oss/aws-codepipeline-trigger/README.md

 - `codebuild:BatchGetBuilds`
 - `logs:GetLogEvents`

-for all the CodeBuild Projects that are part of the pipeline, which is triggered
+for all the CodeBuild Projects that are part of the pipeline, which is triggered.

+CURRENT RESTRICTIONS: If you have multiple CodeBuilds running in parallel in the same stage aws-codepipeline-trigger picks up the first active CodeBuild and forwards it's output, ignoring everything else until it's completed.

 The GitHub Action could look like this: